BartMassey/ttt-bench/README.md

 * Java[10]: Run with a 10-iteration timing loop for
   comparison purposes.

-* Go: Compiled with Golang 1.10.1 via "go build".
+* Go: Compiled with Golang (gc) 1.10.1 via "go build".
+Test version compiled with gccgo was much slower.

 * JavaScript[smjs]: Using the js shell of SpiderMonkey, version C24.8.1.